 Six NGOs are present quasi-permanently (5 to 6 days a week) in the centres as a result of their mission of information for foreigners and assistance in exercising their rights (see section on Legal Assistance).
-The following NGOs have access to CRA:
+The following NGOs lead this mission in CRA:

 - Lot 1 (Bordeaux, Nantes, Rennes, Toulouse, Hendaye): La Cimade;

-- Lot 3 (Lyon, Marseille and Nice): Forum réfugiés-Cosi;
+- Lot 3 (Lyon, Marseille and Nice): Forum réfugiés;

-- Lot 4 (Nîmes, Perpignan and Sète): Forum réfugiés-Cosi;
+- Lot 4 (Nîmes, Perpignan and Sète): Forum réfugiés;

 - Lot 5 (Overseas): La Cimade;